 Sugar can also be used to exfoliate your body, especially if you tend to shave your legs and scrub at the same time.
-Choose sugar over salt to avoid the sting.
-Check out this Pineapple Sugar Body Scrub or a Mango Body Scrub to see which scent appeals to you best.
-And never to be forgotten are the lips, they need exfoliation too.
+That’s a good time to choose sugar over salt to avoid the expected sting.
+You could try out this Pineapple Sugar Body Scrub or consider a Mango Body Scrub to see which scent appeals to you.
+And never to be forgotten are your lips because they need exfoliation, too.

 6. Exfoliating Bars

-Exfoliating does not have to always be a separate step in the shower.
-You can easily create an Exfoliating Soap Bar that is gentle on the skin using ingredients like seeds, cornmeal, coffee or oats.
-Or a Soap and Scrub Cube made ahead of time is a simple way to exfoliate your body in the bath or shower.
+When combining body and skincare tasks, exfoliating does not always have to be a separate step in the shower.
+You can easily create an Exfoliating Soap Bar that is gentle on the skin, using ingredients like seeds, cornmeal, coffee, or oats.

 9. Baking Soda